Stick-slip in a stack: how slip dissonance reveals aging

-For a system with a single frictional interface, the stick-slip instability occurs only if the driving stiffness $K$ is sufficiently low and depends on the flow properties of the interface and the applied driving rate~\cite{Cochard2003,Baumberger2006,Ruina1983}; a summary of the calculation for a rate-and-state model was provided in Ref~\cite{Baumberger2006}.
-With multiple frictional interfaces, the drive also controls the degree of synchronization as we argue later in the manuscript.
+For a system with a single frictional interface, the stick-slip instability occurs only if the driving stiffness $K < K_c$, where $K_c$ depends on the flow properties of the interface and the applied driving rate~\cite{Cochard2003,Baumberger2006,Ruina1983,Rice1983}; a summary of the calculation for a rate-and-state model is provided in Ref~\cite{Baumberger2006}.
+The experimental and numerical systems are taken in the stick-slip regime (such that $K < K_c$ has to hold).
+We will argue below that with multiple interfaces the rigidity of the drive also controls the degree of slip synchronization.

-To gain insight into the effect of the drive on the shear response of a stack, we regard the driving `spring' as a parabolic potential energy imposing the mean position of each slab, such that the slab is free to build up shear.
-We now discuss what happens in the limit of rigid and compliant driving, defined next.
+To gain insight into the effect of the drive on the shear response of a stack, we regard the driving `springs' as a parabolic potential energy imposing the mean position of each slab, such that the slab is free to build up shear.
+We now discuss what happens in the limit of stiff and compliant driving, defined next.